mharen/mharen.github.io/blog/2005/2005-04-mother-of-god-this-hurts.md

 They get me home and Shelley ices it some more and tells me that I must go to see a doctor now or tomorrow.
 I decide to go tomorrow and sit it out.
 Then I reconsider and when I find out that our copay is pretty low and that the pain is amazing, we decide to head of to the OSU emergency room.
 It's not really an emergency but I don't want to wait until morning.
 It's about 3 am at this point.

+[UPDATE 5/5/05]

-[UPDATE 5/5/05]<br />I went to the hospital and after xrays, it was determined that nothing so broken...seriously.
+I went to the hospital and after xrays, it was determined that nothing so broken...seriously.
 They gave me some crutches and meds and sent me on my way.

 I went to the doctor the next morning and she confirmed that it probably isn't broken.
 She prescribed physical therapy.
 I've been to physical therapy a few times since and it's great.
 I do all these excercises that are pretty painful but help a whole lot.
 I can walk now with a slight limp and when I take pain meds I can run ;).